rbpermadi/efishery_test/product_api/README.md

 ## Description

 Product Api is a part of repository for Efishery Test Assignment.
+Product Api is a product storages web-service that request the data from Efishery API.
+Product Api also use Currconv Api to get conversion rate and is used to convert from IDR price to USD price.
 It's using **NodeJs** as its programming language.

 ## Onboarding and Development Guide